How to Become a Digital Marketer

 “Projects from school are a great portfolio piece to show your thinking process and skills,” says Saraco.

-Can I Feature Client Work on My Digital Marketing Portfolio?
+Can I Feature Client Work on My Marketing Portfolio?

-If you do have digital marketing work experience, you might be wondering if it’s okay to feature client work in your portfolio.
+If you do have digital marketing work experience, you might be wondering if it’s okay to feature client work and projects in your digital marketing portfolio.
 To avoid any issues, it’s important to ask first.

 “Simply emailing and asking for consent goes a long way.
 This is something you can do as your exiting a job or internship, or when a project is complete,” says Saraco.

-When featuring client work Saraco also emphasizes the importance of crediting others who worked on the project.
+When featuring client projects, Saraco also emphasizes the importance of crediting others who worked on the project.

 “Don’t take credit for content that’s not yours, that’s really important.
 There is no shame in crediting collaborators on a project.
 It shows that you can work on a team,” says Saraco.